pratik1509/reservation/README.md

 ## Movies challenge
-Welcome to the tech challenge for Lodgify’s Backend developers candidates.

 ---

-Please follow the instructions included here.
-When you are finished, zip it, use a cloud service to upload it and send the link to us by **email**.
-(Remeber to set the zip file permission to **Read-only to anyone**, we suggest Google Drive, but Dropbox, OneDrive, etc is also ok.)

-Thank you and good luck!

----

 ## Context

 We want a C# .Net Core Web Application API project that meets our requirements.
-We provide you with the solution skeleton and a few features implemented to save time.

-You will find the Data layer is implemented and is instructed to be an In-Memory Database.
+You will find the Data layer is implemented and is an In-Memory Database.

 The application represents a Cinema.
 We want to manage the showtimes of the cinema, getting some data from the **[Provided API](http://localhost:7172/swagger/index.html).**

-The test includes a docker-compose with Redis and the provided Api, you will need Docker to be able run them.
+The test includes a **docker-compose** with **Redis** and the provided Api, you will need Docker to be able run them.

-We only want the following features:
+It has following features:

 - Create showtimes.
 - Reserve seats.
 - Buy seats.

-Note that we also expect you to provide test coverage for the implemented features.

 ---

-## Implementation instructions

 ## Starting the API